-Although imaging ultrasound is becoming more common for investigating heart defects, the PCG still has the potential to assist with rapid and low-cost screening, and the automated annotation of PCG recordings has the potential to further improve access.
+Although ultrasound imaging is becoming more common for investigating heart defects, the PCG still has the potential to assist with rapid and low-cost screening, and the automated annotation of PCG recordings has the potential to further improve access.
 Therefore, for this Challenge, we asked participants to design working, opensource algorithms that use PCG recordings to identify heart murmurs and clinical outcomes.

-This Challenge provides several innovations.
-First, we sourced 5272 PCG recordings from 1568 patients in Brazil, providing high-quality data for a diverse population.
-Second, we required the Challenge teams to submit code for training and running their models, improving the reproducibility and reusability of the algorithms.
-Third, we devised a cost-based evaluation metric that reflects the costs of screening, treatment, and diagnostic errors, allowing us to facilitate the development of more clinically relevant algorithms.
+This Challenge makes several innovations.
+First, we sourced 5272 PCG recordings from 1568 patients in Brazil, providing high-quality data for an underrepresented population.
+Second, we required the Challenge teams to submit working code for training and running their models, improving the reproducibility and reusability of the algorithms.
+Third, we devised a cost-based evaluation metric that reflects the costs of screening, treatment, and diagnostic errors, facilitating the development of more clinically relevant algorithms.

-A total of 89 teams submitted 780 algorithms during the Challenge.
+A total of 87 teams submitted 779 algorithms during the Challenge.
 These algorithms represent a diversity of approaches from both academia and industry for detecting abnormal cardiac function from PCG recordings.